Contact person: Vita Kalashnikova

 Inverted Density and Velocity used as a base for Vclay, Porosity and Reservoir quality attribute - (1-Vclay)*Phi computations.

 The inverted P-wave velocity and Density are used as a base for Volume of Clay computation, Porosity and Best Reservoir Sands attribute computations.
 These computation must be adjusted for different formation.
 Below is a result with approximate valid data window.
-Read theory here.
+Read theory here for Vclay computation.

 Public vintage data.